 HMS: What are your focuses when you work with your clients?
 Does Inner critic work?
 Day-to-day behaviors?
 Shadow work?
 Mindfulness?

 EW: I work with day-to-day behaviors/rituals that look to close the gap from the life they are at at this moment to the life they envision.
 I encourage mindfulness and really evaluating why they want what they want.

 HMS: You read tarot professionally and host tarot workshops.
-Do you ever incorporate tarot into your life couching sessions?
+Do you ever incorporate tarot into your life coaching sessions?
 Do you find that it’s effective?

 EW: I incorporate my intuition into coaching sessions.
 I have not yet brought cards out, but I do ask similar questions.
 I ask questions that allow the client to self-reflect.
 I have so far found that very effective.
 I ask questions people don’t often hear.

 HMS: If you had to choose one tarot card (whether it’s a major or minor arcana card) to be the ideal life coach, who/what would you pick and why?

 EW: Good question!
 I think the Queen of Swords embodies coaching.
 She understands that success comes from a mix of emotion/intuition and right communication and facing hard truths.
 She will never tell a person they are wrong, but she will ask them how they can be better.

 For more information about Elizabeth Whitacre, visit her